robertmuth/Cwerg/README.md

 ### Frontend

-Cwerg aims to be a much better C, avoiding some of its problems (pre-processor, array decay to pointer, etc.) while preserving its low level feel (no unexpected memory allocations or control flow changes).
+Cwerg aims to be a much better C, avoiding some of its problems (pre-processor, array decay to pointers, etc.) while preserving its low level feel (no unexpected memory allocations or control flow changes).

 Among the features added are: